block/cmux-amp/README.md

 # cmux-amp

 > [!IMPORTANT]
 > Most of the functionality in this plugin has been ported into the core `cmux` app.
-Please update your version of `cmux`, try it there, and then only install this plug-in if that doesn't work.
+Please update your version of `cmux`, try it there, and then only install this plugin if that doesn't work.

 ---